 Collecting and storing important client information has never been more important.
 If things go south, a comprehensive database with customer travel history, appointment details, etc. can help in efficient contact tracing.

 Virtual team meetings

 During the lockdown, many stores came up with creative ways to engage with their teams remotely.
 As some of them reopen, they are still keeping these video conferencing team meetings afloat to minimize physical contact.
 Online scheduling tools make these viable with their integration with popular video-conferencing platforms like Zoom.

 We’re amazed by how much we’ve been able to achieve by #Zoom….It’s been a testament to the innovation of our people and the adaptability of our teams.— @CrateandBarrel’s CEO Neela Montgomery #RetailLeadership.

 Store owners are fast adopting retail appointment scheduling software to help them through these challenging times.

 We at Appointy have been receiving hundreds of requests from stores, retail shops, and supermarkets to set up online scheduling for their business over the last few weeks.

-Being an easy-to-use, cloud-based retail online scheduling software, Appointy can help you implement social distancing guidelines, adapt to the post COVID19 world, and run your store efficiently.
+Being an easy-to-use, cloud-based online retail appointment booking system, Appointy can help you implement social distancing guidelines, adapt to the post COVID19 world, and run your store efficiently.